[HISTORY: Adopted by the Mayor and Council of the Borough of Westville as indicated in article histories. Amendments noted where applicable.]

 As used in this article, the following terms shall have the meanings indicated:

-- That portion of the assessed value of the property as it existed prior to the construction, improvement or conversion of a building or structure thereon, which is exempted from taxation pursuant to this article.
+- That portion of the assessed value of the property, as it existed prior to the construction, improvement or conversion of a building or structure thereon, which is exempted from taxation pursuant to this article.

 - AREA IN NEED OF REHABILITATION

-- The entirety of the Borough of Westville which has been determined to be an area in need of rehabilitation pursuant to the Local Redevelopment and Housing Law (N.J.S.A.
+- The entirety of the Borough of Westville, which has been determined to be an area in need of rehabilitation pursuant to the Local Redevelopment and Housing Law (N.J.S.A.
 40A:12A-1 et seq.).

-- The Assessor of the Borough of Westville who is charged with the duty of assessing real property for the purpose of general taxation.
+- The Assessor of the Borough of Westville, who is charged with the duty of assessing real property for the purpose of general taxation.

 - COMMERCIAL OR INDUSTRIAL STRUCTURE

 - A structure or part thereof used for the manufacturing, processing or assembling of material or manufactured products, or for research, office, industrial, commercial, retail, recreational, hotel or motel facilities, or warehousing purposes, or for any combination thereof, which the governing body determines will tend to maintain or provide gainful employment within the municipality, assist in the economic development of the municipality, maintain or increase the tax base of the municipality and maintain or diversify and expand commerce within the municipality.
-It shall not include any structure or part thereof used or to be used by any business relocated from another qualifying municipality unless the total square footage of the floor area of the structure or part thereof used or to be used by the business at the new site together with the total square footage of the land used or to be used by the business at the new site exceeds the total square footage of that utilized by the business at its current site of operations by at least 10%; and the property that the business relocating to has been the subject of a remedial plan costing in excess of $250,000 performed pursuant to an administrative consent order entered into pursuant to authority vested in the Commissioner of Environmental Protection Act.
+It shall not include any structure or part thereof used or to be used by any business relocated from another qualifying municipality unless the total square footage of the floor area of the structure or part thereof used or to be used by the business at the new site, together with the total square footage of the land used or to be used by the business at the new site, exceeds the total square footage of that utilized by the business at its current site of operations by at least 10% and the property that the business is relocating to has been the subject of a remedial plan costing in excess of $250,000 performed pursuant to an administrative consent order entered into pursuant to authority vested in the Commissioner of Environmental Protection.

-- Substantially ready for the intended use for which a building or structure constructed, improved or converted.
+- Substantially ready for the intended use for which a building or structure is constructed, improved or converted.

 - Property created or recorded as a condominium pursuant to the Condominium Act (N.J.S.A.
-46:8B-1 et seq.)
+46:8B-1 et seq.).